 His presence here was somewhat forced upon him as he was reluctant to start a Civil War but he was prevailed upon by his mentor, King Louis, to lead an Expedition to Ireland to attempt to regain the Crowns of England, Ireland and Scotland.

-King James was an experienced soldier (he had fought with the great French Marshal Turenne) and also an experienced Admiral and his valour was not in doubt.
+King James was an experienced soldier (he had fought with Turenne) and an Admiral and his valour was not in doubt.
 But the King had not fought in a land campaign since the Battle of the Dunes in 1658 – ironically enough against an Anglo-French Army.
-He had fought too against the Dutch at sea.
-However his last taste of battle had been in 1672 after which King Charles II (his older brother) forbade him to engage in action again.
+He had fought with valour against the Dutch at sea but his last taste of battle had been in 1672 after which King Charles (his older brother) forbade him to engage in action again.

 However the tipping point came in the Summer of 1688 when a male heir (the future ‘Old Pretender’ James III) was born.
 With a Catholic succession now guaranteed the Protestant nobles appealed to William of Orange for help.
 He landed with a Dutch Army at Torbay in November and some weeks later James was forced to flee to France to seek the protection his most Christian Majesty Louis XIV.
 Within weeks a force was assembled to be dispatched to Ireland in order to deflect William IIIs attention away from the Low Countries and to give the exiled King James at least a fighting chance of success.